Fast and Robust Symmetric Image Registration Based on Distances Combining Intensity and Spatial Information: Introduction

 Intensity-based registration is, in general, formulated as a non-convex optimization problem.
 The similarity measures commonly used as optimization criteria typically exhibit a high number of local optima \cite{skerl2006protocol,lindblad2014linear}; a count which tends to rapidly increase under noisy conditions.
 A small region of attraction of a global optimum imposes that the starting position has to be set very close to the optimal solution for it to be found by an optimizer.
 This leads to reliability challenges for automated solutions.

 In this study we develop a registration framework based on a family of symmetric distance measures, proposed in \cite{lindblad2014linear}, which combine intensity and spatial information in a single measure.
 These measures have been shown to be characterized by smooth distance surfaces with significantly fewer local minima than the commonly used intensity-based measures, when studied in the context of template matching and object recognition.
-In this work we demonstrate that these distance measures can, with a slight modification, be successfully used for fast and robust affine image registration.
+In this work we demonstrate that slightly modified versions of these distance measures can be successfully used for fast and robust affine image registration.
 By differentiating the distance measure we are able to use efficient gradient-based optimization.
 The proposed method outperforms the commonly used similarity measures in both synthetic and real scenarios of medical and biomedical registration tasks, which we confirm by (i) landmark-based evaluation on transmission electron microscopy (TEM) images of cilia \cite{suveer2017enhancement}, with the aim of improving multi-image super-resolution reconstruction, as well as (ii) evaluation on the task of atlas-based segmentation of magnetic resonance (MR) images of brain, on the LPBA40-dataset \cite{shattuck2008construction}.

 Intensity interpolation is typically a required tool in the context of intensity-based registration performed with commonly used similarity measures since the sought transformation (and intermediate candidates) is likely to map points to regions outside of the regular grid.
-Treating the reference and floating images differently in terms of the interpolation introduces a significant source of asymmetry \cite{avants2014insight} and can cause a registration task to succeed or fail depending on which image is selected as \emph{reference} and which is \emph{floating}.
+Treating the reference and floating images differently in terms of the interpolation introduces a significant source of asymmetry \cite{avants2014insight} and may lead to success or failure of a registration task depending on which image is selected as \emph{reference} and which is \emph{floating}.
 Our proposed approach requires no off-grid intensity values, and is interpolation-free in terms of intensities; empirical tests confirm that it is highly symmetric in practice.